simply-logical/simply-logical/src/text/part_ii/_part_ii.md

 +++

 Since the number of allowed positions is $3^n$, the search space for the Towers of Hanoi grows exponentially with the number of disks.
-In practice, this means that the problem will be unsolvable for large *n*, no matter how efficient the search program, or how powerful the computer. *This is a common characteristic of search problems*.
+In practice, this means that the problem will be unsolvable for large $n$, no matter how efficient the search program, or how powerful the computer. *This is a common characteristic of search problems*.
 Search is a problem solving method which, although applicable to almost any problem, has considerable practical limitations.
 Therefore, search is only applied to problems for which no analytic solutions are known.

 +++